fyrox-book/fyrox-book.github.io/src/fyrox/scripting/plugin.md

 a set of scripts, that can be used to assign custom logic to scene nodes.

-Plugin is an "entry point" of your game, it has a fixed set of methods that can be used for initialization, update, OS event handling, etc. Every plugin is statically linked to the engine (editor), there is no support for hot-reloading due to lack of stable ABI in Rust.
-However, it is possible to not recompile the editor everytim - if you don't change data layout in your structures the editor will be able to compile your game and run it with the currently loaded scene, thus reducing amount of iterations.
-You can freely modify application logic and this won't affect running editor.
+Plugin is an "entry point" of your game, it has a fixed set of methods that can be used for initialization, update, OS event handling, etc. Every plugin is statically linked to the engine (and the editor), there is no support for hot-reloading due to lack of stable ABI in Rust.
+However, it is possible to not recompile the editor everytime - if you don't change data layout in your structures the editor will be able to compile your game and run it with the currently loaded scene, thus reducing amount of iterations.
+You can freely modify application logic and this won't affect the running editor.

 The main purpose of the plugins is to hold and operate on some global application data, that can be used in scripts and provide a set of scripts to the engine.
 Plugins also have much wider access to engine internals, than scripts.
 For example,